- adam55556

 Continuous wall footings- supports more than two columns on a wall thus creating stability for the foundation.

-Now that we have discussed soil and foundation types, you can see why it is so important to find a geotechnical engineer you can trust.
 The fate of your foundation rests completely on the condition of your soil.
-That being said, living in South Florida presents it's own challenges to geotechnical engineering because of our high water table.
-At SPEC we have been designing the foundations of South Florida since 1979.
-We have worked on projects from the I-595/I-75 interchange to several recently completed high rise structures in our metropolitan areas.
+That being said, living in South Florida presents it's own challenges to geotechnical engineering because of our high water table and how sandy our soil is.